RAMAABHI/mytest/README.md

 < server: Cowboy
 <
 * Connection #0 to host 127.0.0.1 left intact

-[abhilash@localhost ~]$
+The above response is consumed by web-server properly as it is a JSON request.
+But internal business logic will ensure that no movie information created or updated in the database.
+But I am not sending any specific error codes in the particluar scenarios(i.e. 400 etc... will result client side errors).
-This basically comes both of when the content is not available.
-This is being thrown by cowboy web server.
+The 204 response will be success message with out content type.
+But inreality this it need to result error response.Currently This is being thrown by cowboy web server.
 If we wanted to through a specifc error, we can use cowboy_req:reply(Number,RequestData).
 This above command will through an requested http code to shell.